clemsgrs/hs2p/README.md

  - run the following command in your terminal: `export WANDB_API_KEY=<your_personal_key>`
  - change wandb paramters in the configuration file under `config/` (set `enable` to `True`)

-2. Create a .txt file containing paths to the desired slides:
+2. Create a .csv file containing paths to the desired slides:

+You can optionally provide paths to pre-computed segmentation masks under the 'mask_path' column

 ```
-path/to/slide_1.tif
-slightly/different/path/to/slide_2.tif
+slide_path, mask_path
+path/to/slide_1.tif, path/to/slide_1_mask.tif
+path/to/slide_2.tif, path/to/slide_2_mask.tif
 ...
 ```